SteffeyDev/react-native-popover-view/README.md

 ## <a name="rn"/>Usage with React Navigation

 This can also be integrated with react-navigation's stack navigator, so that on tablets, views higher up in the stack show in a popover instead of in a full-screen modal.

+### Support

+* `react-native-popover-view` v1.0.x supports `react-navigation` v2.0.0 - v2.11.2
+* `react-native-popover-view` v1.1.x support `react-navigation` v2.11.3 and forwards

+If `react-navigation` changes in a future versions and breaks compatibility with this library, please open an issue.

 ### <a name="setup"/>Basic Setup